Cornea · Conversational commerce for direct-to-consumer brands · Mitochondria

 The advisor.

 Handles the moment of decision.
-Compares options.
-Reads cart context.
-Builds configurable products through conversation, where the brand offers them.
-Drafts gift suggestions.
-Writes the chosen item to your cart.
+It compares options, reads the cart, builds configurable products through the conversation where the brand offers them, applies any discount the customer is eligible for, and writes the chosen item to the cart.
 The customer never leaves the thread to buy.

 The keeper.

-What this persona doesn't do Pretend to be human.
-Honest handoffs when judgement is needed.
+What this persona doesn't do Pretend to be a person.
+When judgement is needed, it hands over and says so.

-A product page lists what the product is.
-A catalogue tells you what's in stock.
-Neither holds the brand's judgement about which product is right for which customer, why it exists, who it's for, and how it should be shown.
-Cornea adds that layer, and lets your brand decide how it behaves.
+A product page simply describes it as is, and the catalogue indicates whether it is in stock.
+Neither holds the brand's judgement about which product suits which customer, why it exists, who it is for, and how it should be shown.
+Cornea adds that layer.
+You decide how it behaves.

 Provenance

-A founder's voice on a separate 'About' page does almost nothing for the buyer staring at a product, wondering whether it's appropriate for them.
-Cornea attaches the origin, craft, founder voice, ingredient sourcing, material science, whatever shapes the brand's authority, to each piece as structured data.
-It surfaces in the conversation at the moment the buyer is making a decision, not earlier and not later.
+A founder's voice tucked away on an About page does little for the buyer standing over a product, wondering whether it is right for them.
+Cornea attaches the things that carry the brand's authority, the origin, the craft, the sourcing, the material science, to each item as structured data, and brings them into the conversation at the point the buyer is deciding.

 Curation

-'People who bought this also bought' flattens a thoughtful brand into a generic marketplace.
-Cornea separates buyer intent (the wedding, the gift, the wardrobe being built) from buyer signal (history, browsing, conversation), and lets your curation rules decide what surfaces.
-The brand's judgement leads.
-The algorithm assists.
+"People who bought this also bought" flattens a considered brand into a generic marketplace.
+Cornea separates what the buyer is there for, the wedding, the gift, the wardrobe being built, from the signals they leave through history and browsing, and lets your curation rules decide what surfaces.
+Your judgement leads and the algorithm assists.

 Trust controls

 A brand earns trust differently from a marketplace.
-Cornea engineers a set of trust controls into the system, each addressing a specific risk in the buyer's encounter, drawing on our work in handicrafts trade-tech.
-Your brand decides which controls apply, what each one does when triggered, and how the system behaves when judgement is the safer call.
+Cornea builds a set of trust controls into the system, each addressing a specific risk in the buyer's encounter, drawn from our work in handicrafts trade-tech.
+You decide which controls apply, what each one does when it triggers, and when the safer call is to hand to a person.

 Brand tempo